-Surrounded by the cool sea, Hokkaido is a crab hotspot.
-Here you can find many restaurants offering a variety of crab delights, plus companies that immediately process crabs imported from Russia and Alaska.
+Many people say, "When in Hokkaido, you've got to try the crab!"
+Surrounded by colder water, Japan's northern island of Hokkaido is a hotspot for this delicacy.
+Here you can find many restaurants offering a variety of crab delights, plus shops that process crabs imported from Russia and Alaska.

 We spoke with Marumi Osanai Shoten, a crab processor in Nijo Market, which is very popular with travelers, to find out!